mpc-qt/mpc-qt/README.md

 [Packages are available] for various systems.
 There are release builds for Windows and Linux users on the [release page]; these use time-based versioning (e.g. 17.07 corresponds to July 2017).
-There are development builds for [Windows] and Linux ([AppImage] and [Flatpak]).
+There are [development builds] for Windows and Linux (AppImage, Flatpak and native build).
-There are also build artifacts from Github actions.

 Note that unimplemented features in the options dialog are hidden and (where this is not possible) disabled.
-This is to preserve the familiar options layout from mpc-hc in the meantime.
+This is to preserve the familiar options layout from MPC-HC in the meantime.

-## Features and improvements over mpc-hc
+## Features and improvements over MPC-HC

-**Clone:** Nearly everything that mpc-hc does for the casual user.
+**Clone:** Nearly everything that MPC-HC does for the casual user.

 **Multiple playlists:**  When you're watching shows on your backlog, load every show into separate playlists and still keep track of the last played